Dr. Lindsay Persohn

 Area of Interest: Arts-Based Qualitative Research Methodologies, Illustration, Children's Literature, Alice's Adventures in Wonderland

 Dr. Lindsay Persohn is an Assistant Professor in the Department of Language, Literacy, ED.D., in the College of Education at the University of South Florida Sarasota-Manatee campus.
-Her research is focused on arts-based qualitative research methodologies for large data sets, children’s literature, visual literacy through the art of children’s book illustration, and, in particular illustrations of Lewis Carroll’s Alice’s Adventures in Wonderland.
+Her current research is focused on podcasting as a form of public scholarship.
+She is also engaged in work in the fields of arts-based qualitative research methodologies for large data sets, children’s literature, visual literacy through the art of children’s book illustration, and, in particular illustrations of Lewis Carroll’s Alice’s Adventures in Wonderland.

 Dr. Persohn is engaged in service opportunities in local, state, and national organizations.
 She reviews manuscripts for a number of professional publications and has enjoyed reviewing newly published children’s books for the School Library Journal for over a decade.